 Federas, Loker and Macken all spoke about how valuable the ability to shift between perspectives has been in their paths to success.

-“One of the traps you fall into when you’re in the trenches in business is you think that having the answer is important,” said Loker.
-“You go out and you get an answer, just any answer.
-The problem is, it’s not the answer to the question that should be asked.
+“One of the traps you fall into when you’re in the trenches of business is you think that having the answer is important,” said Loker.
+“So you go out and you get an answer, just any answer.
+The problem is, you end up finding an answer to a question that shouldn't be asked.
 The key is the question.
 The key in business and in science is the question.
-Getting an answer is a process—you’ll get an answer—but if you get an answer to the wrong question or you don’t think critically about what the right question is, your business will fail.”
+Getting an answer is a process—and you’ll get an answer—but if you get an answer to the wrong question or you don’t think critically about what the right question is, your business will fail.
+Science has trained me to look for the right questions.”